supertree-toolkit/stk/doc/gui.rst

 produces a tree file containing the unique trees only or a matrix for each source tree in the dataset.

-These trees or matrices can then be combined into a single tree using PAUP, TNT or similar.
+These trees or matrices can then be combined into a single tree using PAUP*, TNT or similar.
 The consensus of these trees then become the source tree for this source by importing back into the GUI.